Hotels in Washington D.C., District of Columbia

 Which hotels in Washington D.C., District of Columbia offer free parking?

-Which hotels in Washington D.C., District of Columbia have a pool?
+Which hotels in Washington D.C., District of Columbia have an outdoor pool?

 Which hotels in Washington D.C., District of Columbia have suites or extra space?

-Which hotels in Washington D.C., District of Columbia have an in-room kitchen or kitchenette?
+Which hotels in Washington D.C., District of Columbia have a full in-room kitchen?

 Ready to book in Washington D.C.?